LIMITED OFFERUnlimited conversions — Free 7-day trial — Cancel anytimeStart trial

 Processing Time

-Need statements from many years ago?
-While federal law requires banks to keep records for at least five years, many banks retain statements for seven years or longer.
+Federal law requires banks to keep records for at least five years, and many retain statements for seven years or longer.
 Getting very old statements requires a different approach.

 1